Skin Cancer Facts & Statistics

 • Women age 49 and under are more likely to develop melanoma than any other cancer except breast and thyroid cancers.2

 • From age 50 on, significantly more men develop melanoma than women.
-The majority of people who develop melanoma are white men over age 55.
 But until age 49, significantly more non-Hispanic white women develop melanoma than white men (one in 160 women versus one in 243 men).
 Overall, one in 28 white men and one in 41 white women will develop melanoma in their lifetime.2

 Indoor tanning